Impatiens niamniamensis: Description

+Etymology

+The epithet niamniamensis comes from the onomatopoeic name Niam-Niam which is sometimes used for the Azande people who live in the south-eastern part of the Central African Republic.

 Distribution and habitat

 Impatiens niamniamensis comes from tropical Africa.
 It can be found from Cameroon throughout tropical Africa, up to Sudan and down to the Democratic Republic of the Congo.
 It grows in moist and shaded bushlands, at an elevation of 350–2400 m above sea level.

 Cultivation

 This plant is widely cultivated.
 In temperate zones it requires protection from temperatures below 10 C. It needs a sheltered position in a partially shaded spot.
 Impatiens niamniamensis has gained the Royal Horticultural Society's Award of Garden Merit.